ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/dashboards.md

 ## Make Private

-Check **Make Private** to make the dashboard visible **only** to your user account.
+Toggle **Make Private** to make the dashboard visible **only** to your user account.
 Private dashboards are great for sketching or testing new widgets.
 The ability to create private dashboards is governed by assigned roles.

 If **Make Private** is **not** selected, the dashboard is considered **public**.
 Public dashboards intended for multiple users should remain public; availability for viewing and management is governed by assigned roles.